 We keep the class size small so everyone can receive individual attention.
 We discuss the role of faith and the art of truth-telling.
 A Christian journalist is not just a reporter who happens to go to church for an hour each Sunday.
 We report the news while remaining committed to the Bible and its teachings as the inerrant Word of God.
 We treat story subjects as persons created in God’s image and not mere topics for assignments.
 We report as Jesus would report, mirroring his tone by being gentle with the broken and outsiders but strong toward the powerful and the rich.

-If you have additional question please contact WJI's Associate Dean Lee Pitts this form.
+If you have additional question please contact WJI's Associate Dean Lee Pitts.